 The Lord is good to those whose hope is in him, to the one who seeks him.
 Habakkuk 3:19

-It has been one strange winter!
-We have had more snow days than I can ever remember in one school year.
-I’ve used the time to get caught up and do some of those yucky chores you dread but I’ve also had some time to watch a few movies.
-I have not one athletic bone in my body, but I love sports movies.
+I absolutely love sports movies!
+It’s kinda funny that a sports movie will always be my first pick because I have not one athletic bone in my body.
 I love it when the underdog wins, the hopeless find hope and the least expected turns out to be the most amazing.
 I have pulled four of my favorite quotes from 3 great movies for today’s post and added a twist as if they were each spoken to us by Jesus Himself.

 It’s ok to think about what you want to do until it’s time to do what you’re meant to do.
 (The Rookie) If Jesus said that to us, I think He’d follow it up with “so put your plans and your dreams at the foot of my cross and I’ll take it from there.
 Oh, and by the way, I’ll come up with something WAYYYY better for you than you’d ever dream up yourself.
 Wait for it….Wait for it!”

 You’ve taught me to judge a man by the soul of him, rather than the look of him.
 (Remember the Titans) That’s Jesus talking… but all too often way too many of us still haven’t learned that lesson.
 It’s easy to see this quote in terms of race but I think it’s much bigger than that.
 What about seeing the soul of a homeless person or a person lost in alcoholism or someone struggling with anger or mental illness?
 It’s not always easy to see beyond the first look sometimes but we’re supposed to.